 In March 2016, the Company entered into an agreement with Biologix FZCo, or Biologix, a company incorporated under the laws of the United Arab Emirates, to register and commercialize VASCEPA in several Middle Eastern and North African countries.
 Under the terms of the distribution agreement, the Company granted to Biologix a non-exclusive license to use its trademarks in connection with the importation, distribution, promotion, marketing and sale of VASCEPA in the Middle East and North Africa territory.
-Upon closing of the agreement, the Company received a non-refundable upfront payment, which will be has been fully recognized as revenue over 10 years commencing upon first marketing approval of VASCEPA in the territory.
-June 30, 2024.
+Upon closing of the agreement, the Company received a non-refundable upfront payment, which has been fully recognized as of June 30, 2024.
 The Company is entitled to receive all payments based on total product sales and pays Biologix a service fee in exchange for its services, whereby the service fee represents a percentage of gross selling price which is subject to a minimum floor price.